 Download an app, scan the QR code, step on, and ride away into the sunset.
-Since a few years, there is a new mode of transport in Reykjavík, and it is crazy popular: electric scooters!
-In this article, we will tell you all you need to know about riding an electric scooter in Reykjavík.
-We will also tell you where to go for an electric Reykjavík sightseeing tour.
+For a few years, there is a new mode of transport in Reykjavík, and it is crazy popular: electric scooters!
+In this article, we will tell you all you need to know about riding an electric scooter in Reykjavík- one of the best ways to get around in Iceland.
+We will also tell you where to go for an electric scooter Reykjavík sightseeing tour.

 Electric scooters are perfect to get around in Reykjavík